Daedma/fsis/README.md

 # FSIS
-The repository contains source files and some non-copyrighted resources for FSIS game.
+The repository contains source files and resources for FSIS game.
 ## Game description
 FSIS is a PVE game in which you become a dark magician capable of controlling any matter.
 ### Prepare for danger!